 4. Above all, be yourself.

 While there is a dress code to abide by during sorority recruitment, don’t try to fit into a mold if it doesn’t feel like yourself.
+Never cared much for preppy?
+Don’t wear a Lily dress just because you feel like that’s what sorority girls are looking for.
 If you look awkward and uncomfortable, girls will notice and it will not work in your favor.
 When in doubt, stick to a basic skater dress and let your personality shine through your accessories.

 Sorority Recruitment Outfits Ideas For Each Day